SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The call stack is often only called the stack.
 The call stack implements the stack ADT
 The call stack is made up of stack frames.
-The stack frame usually includes at least ⟮c1;the arguments⟯, the ⟮c2;return address⟯, and ⟮c3;local variables⟯.
+The stack frame usually includes at least ⟮c+;the arguments⟯, the ⟮c+;return address⟯, and ⟮c+;local variables⟯.
 When we call a callable unit, a new stack frame is pushed on the stack, and the stack pointer is updated.
 When we return from a callable unit, the stack frame at the top of the stack is popped, and the stack pointer is updated.
 The stack frame at the top of the stack is the stack frame of the currently executing callable unit.